 Pennyroyal: Bleeding from the nose, coughing up blood, disorientation, sickness, diarrhea, seizures, coma, death

-Even foodstuffs such as garlic, come with some risks attached.
-Garlic is often given to relieve respiratory issues or as a dewormer; small doses are usually not problematic.
-However, larger doses are linked to nausea, drooling due to oral irritation, sickness and diarrhea, racing heart, rapid respiration, anemia, weakness, and collapse
+Even foodstuffs such as garlic come with some risks attached.
+Garlic is sometimes given to relieve respiratory issues or as a dewormer, but there are varying opinions on the use of garlic with dogs.
+Large doses are linked to nausea, drooling due to oral irritation, sickness and diarrhea, racing heart, rapid respiration, anemia, weakness, and collapse

 Hence, why it's so important to be aware that 'natural' isn't always 'safe'.

 Do you take aspirin?
-When our distant ancestors had toothache they chewed on willow bark.
+When our distant ancestors had a toothache, they chewed on willow bark.
 Indeed, it is the salicylic acid found in willow bark from which aspirin is derived.
-However, aspirin isn't safe under all circumstances, which is a salient point to remember when considering an herbal remedy for your dog.
+However, aspirin isn't safe under all circumstances, which is a salient point to remember when considering an herbal or natural remedy for your dog.

 Even when an herb is safe, there is the potential for it to cause complications with other treatments or medications, or worsen existing health conditions.
 Again, take willow bark and aspirin.
-This must not be combined with non-steroidal anti-inflammatory drugs as this could result in serious gastric ulceration.
+They must not be combined with non-steroidal anti-inflammatory drugs as doing so could result in serious gastric ulceration.

 If your dog takes medications such as those listed below, it is essential to speak to your vet before dosing with any herbal remedy: